 Advanced students have the option to pursue research with faculty members via a thesis option.
 The Illinois Risk Lab offers a variety of theoretical and practical research projects in the areas of actuarial science, quantitative risk management and advanced analytics.

-In addition to basic admission requirements for all other MS programs, the entering students for the actuarial program are expected to have taken at least one course in probability or statistics.
+In addition to basic admission requirements for all other MS programs, the entering students for the actuarial program are required to have taken the calculus sequence and expected to have taken at least one course in probability or statistics.
 Some training in computer programming and exposure to economics or finance are also helpful.
 The GRE general test is strongly recommended but not required.

 Frequently asked Questions